School Tours of the 1879 Avery House

 Each year, thousands of local second graders tour the Avery House as part of their local-history studies.
 Our volunteer docents love telling the stories of the early 1900's & the Avery Family to the children!

-To request a tour for a group of 10 or more, please fill out the form below or contact us via email at tours@poudrelandmarks.org or by phone (970) 221-0533.
-We generally reply within 1 to 3 business days, so please monitor your spam folder.
+To request a tour for a group of 10 or more, please fill out the form below or contact us by phone (970) 221-0533 x1.
+We generally reply within one to three business days.

 Please allow at least three weeks for a tour to be arranged.
 Group tours are $3 per student or chaperone.
 A limited number of chaperones will be admitted free of charge.
 Tour fees help us continue to offer group tours.
 Thank you!